BawdyAnarchist/quBSD/docs/Future_Development.md

 ### Bugs
 qubsd-dhcpd needs reviewed/fixed, because it's causing hanging and dropped packets due to being too aggressive

+param_mtu probably should just be a WARN not a THROW

 ### VM PLAN: only remaining aspect is Linux and qb-create